 What is the average profit margin by restaurant type?

 To evaluate the average profit margin by restaurant, we must understand the various types of food businesses, which can be grouped into 4 categories:

 - Full-service restaurants – the full service restaurant model offers table service, has the largest restaurant size, and has higher labor costs than the other types.
-That’s why this restaurant model has an average profit margin of between 3% and 5%.
+That’s why this model has an average profit margin for restaurants of between 3% and 5%.

 - Fast food restaurants – This model requires less labor and includes some level of self-service.
 The average profit margin for this restaurant model is roughly 6% and 9%.

 - Food trucks – Similar to the case of fast food restaurants, the labor costs are lower than in full-service restaurants, as the team is reduced to kitchen staff.
 As a result, the average profit margin is around 6% to 9% for food trucks.

 - Catering services – Although catering restaurants typically have kitchen staff, some businesses may also include waiting staff for special events, which may keep the average profit margin range between 7% and 8%.

 How to improve restaurant profit margin?
 (19 actionable tips)

 There are two things you can do to improve your restaurant profit margin if done right.
 You can either focus on increasing your sales or reducing costs.
 We’ve prepared a complete guide that’ll allow you to increase your net and gross profit margin effectively.
 First, you must understand and monitor the metrics influencing your cash flow.
 Of course you also need to monitor major expenses that affect your restaurant, which are: